 Our DNA Origins® test can determine a person’s bio-geographic ancestry.
-If you are interested in researching your family history, or you simply want to learn more your background, this test can provide you with a clear understanding of your genetic ancestry and provide a platform into further research about your likely ancestors.
+If you are interested in researching your family history, or you want to learn more about your background, this test can provide you with a clear understanding of your genetic ancestry and provide a platform for further research about your likely ancestors.

 DNA Bioservices can provide you with your ancestral breakdown of the four founding populations: European, Indigenous American, Sub-Saharan African, and East Asian.
 It’s significant to bear in mind that these “founding populations” refer to a group of people with combined ancestry that live in certain geopolitical areas with “blurred boundaries.”

 In “defining your racial background,” the DNA Origins test also delivers a statistical approximation of an individual’s BioGeographical Ancestry (BGA).
-BGA is a way of stating the proportional ancestry of a person that is independent of the various socially stated “races.”
-Race is frequently reported by social or political conventions (there is no biological definition of “race”), biogeographical ancestry describes populations that share comparable DNA markers because of a mixed ancestry, which could cross a number of geographical areas.
+BGA is a way of stating the proportional ancestry of a person independent of the various socially stated “races.”
+Social or political conventions frequently report the race (there is no biological definition of “race”), biogeographical ancestry describes populations that share comparable DNA markers because of mixed ancestry, which could cross many geographical areas.

-Generally race includes both a cultural and biological feature of a person or group of people.
-Physical attributes between populations are often connected by cultural distinctions; separating these two aspects of race has been demanding.
-The last few decades there has been progression in several fields of science to quantify the issue by declaring that race is “just a social construct”.
-This may be correct, this would depend what variation between people one is reflecting, it is a fact that there are biological differences between the populations of the world.
+Generally, the race includes both a cultural and biological feature of a person or group of people.
+Cultural distinctions often connect physical attributes between populations; separating these two aspects of race has been demanding.
+In the last few decades, there has been a progression in several fields of science to quantify the issue by declaring that race is “just a social construct”.
+This may be correct, and this would depend on what variation between people one is reflecting.
+It is a fact that there are biological differences between the populations of the world.
 An obvious example of a biological difference is skin colour.
-There is a strong genetic aspect to the level of pigmentation in an individual’s skin and there are many differences across the various populations.
-Pigmentation is only skin deep and a basic heritable trait in relation of the complicated environments in how we live and how these environments affect our individual and group quality of life is far beyond our ability to apprehend as scientists.
+There is a strong genetic aspect to pigmentation in an individual’s skin, and there are many differences across the various populations.
+Pigmentation is only skin deep and a basic heritable trait concerning the complicated environments in how we live.
+How these environments affect our individual and group quality of life is far beyond our ability to apprehend as scientists.

-BioGeographical Ancestry (BGA) is the phrase specified to the biological or genetic part of race.
-BGA is a straightforward and objective explanation of the Ancestral origins of a person, in terms of the major population groups. (e.g., European, East Asian, sub-Saharan African, Indigenous American, etc.).
-BGA estimates are able to signify the mixed nature of many people and populations living today.
-In many countries across the globe, there has been extensive integration amongst populations that had initially been detached.
+BioGeographical Ancestry (BGA) is the phrase specified to the biological or genetic part of the race.
+BGA is a straightforward and objective explanation of a person's Ancestral origins in terms of the major population groups. (e.g., European, East Asian, sub-Saharan African, Indigenous American, etc.).
+BGA estimates can signify the mixed nature of many people and populations living today.
+In many countries globally, there has been extensive integration amongst populations that had initially been detached.
 In the fields of human genetics and anthropology, this integration is known as admixture.
 BGA estimates can also be understood as individual admixture proportions, which can be stipulated as a series of percentages that add to 100%.
-For example, an individual may be found to have: 65% European; 19% East Asian; 16% African ancestry, or they may be found to have 100% European ancestry.
+For example, an individual may be found to have: 65% European, 19% East Asian, 16% African ancestry, or they may be found to have 100% European ancestry.

-The Ancestry by DNA™ test uses a number of selected panel of Ancestry Informative Markers (AIMs) that have been categorized in a great number of well-defined population samples.
-These markers are chosen on the basis of displaying significant differences in frequency between population groups and can enable us to detail the origins of a particular person whose ancestry is unidentified.
+The Ancestry by DNA™ test uses several selected panels of Ancestry Informative Markers (AIMs) that have been categorized in a great number of well-defined population samples.
+These markers are chosen based on displaying significant differences in frequency between population groups and can detail the origins of a particular person whose ancestry is unidentified.
 For example, the Duffy Null allele (FY*0) is very familiar (approaching fixation or an allele frequency of 100%) in all sub-Saharan African populations.
 An individual with this allele is especially likely to have some level of African ancestry.
 Once the analysis of these AIMs, in a sample of a person’s DNA, the likelihood (or probability) that a person is derived from any of the parental populations and any of the possible mixes of parental populations is calculated.
 The population (or combination of populations) where the probability is the highest is then taken to be the greatest estimate of the ancestral proportions of that person.
 Confidence intervals on these point estimates of ancestral proportions are also being taken into account and calculated.

 The DNA Origins test presents your ancestral proportions with years of extensive and collaborative research of populations signifying the 4 ancestral groups.
 This research acknowledged 144 informative markers in our DNA, called Ancestry Informative Markers (AIMs).
-The results give you a 95% confidence interval, which is an indication of the statistical strength of the analysis.
-Scientists who developed thetest have carried out extensive validation studies with various numbers of markers to produce a test that was inexpensively feasible as well as provides the most concentrated statistical data.
-In a validation study that used a simulated 100% European population, for example, the test results displayed less than 3.3% of total average contribution from African, Indigenous American, and East Asian ancestry, indicating the level of “statistical noise” that is to be expected from the results.
+The results give you a 95% confidence interval, which indicates the statistical strength of the analysis.
+Scientists who developed the test have carried out extensive validation studies with various markers to produce an inexpensively feasible test and provide the most concentrated statistical data.
+In a validation study that used a simulated 100% European population, for example, the test results displayed less than 3.3% of the total average contribution from African, Indigenous American, and East Asian ancestry, indicating the level of “statistical noise” that is to be expected from the results.

 1. Understanding health variations.
 Are there genetic contributions to the higher rates of hypertension and diabetes in African Americans or the elevated rates of dementia in European Americans?
 If not, then what are the cultural or environmental differences that underlie the prevailing differences?
 Studies of these and other diseases require independent, objective measures of BioGeographical Ancestry (BGA).